Frenchman seen in Islamic State video of beheadings

 "I cannot be certain, but it looks like my son," Ahmed Muthana was quoted by the newspaper as saying.

-But speaking to reporters on Monday outside his house in the Welsh capital, Cardiff, he said: "That is not my son, the nose is different, it does not look like my son."
+But speaking to reporters on Monday outside his house in the Welsh capital of Cardiff, he said: "That is not my son, the nose is different, it does not look like my son."

-Britain’s security threat level was raised to its second-highest in August because of the risks posed by Islamic State fighters returning from Iraq and Syria.
+Britain’s security threat level was raised to its second-highest in August due to the risks posed by Islamic State fighters returning from Iraq and Syria.

-Islamic State includes thousands of foreign combatants in Iraq and Syria and has become a magnet for jihadists from Europe and North America.
+Islamic State, which is fighting in Iraq and Syria, includes thousands of foreign combatants and has become a magnet for jihadis from Europe and North America.

 Sunday's video showed all of the killers unmasked, with the exception of the black-clad militant, and the Daily Mail said the man who appeared to be Nasser Muthana was standing alongside Jihadi John.
 Muthana appeared in a video in June urging Muslims to join IS.

-(Reporting by Rebecca Naden and Ahmed Aboulenein in Cardiff, Kate Holton and Paul Sandle in London, Nicholas Vinocur in Paris and Brent Smith in Indianapolis; Editing by Giles Elgood, Peter Graff, Sophie Walker, Peter Cooney and Howard Goller)
+(Reporting by Rebecca Naden and Ahmed Aboulenein in Cardiff, Kate Holton and Paul Sandle in London and Nicholas Vinocur in Paris; Editing by Giles Elgood, Peter Graff and Sophie Walker)